 |Brianne with her friends Rachel Flynn and Julie Fishman out dancing at Porter's, Julie's favorite place.|

-It was about this time I started to think about the question my Greek Orthodox aunt keeps asking me: am I limiting myself and my own happiness by only allowing myself to date Jewish men?
+It was about this time I started to think about the question my Greek Orthodox aunt keeps asking me: Am I limiting myself and my own happiness by only allowing myself to date Jewish men?
 Easy for her to say.
 She married a Jewish man (my mom's first cousin).
-In fact, all of my mother's siblings and first cousins intermarried.
+In fact, all of my mother's siblings and first cousins are in interfaith marriages.

-My friend Jon* is dating a non-Jewish woman that he really cares about.
+My friend Jon* is dating a woman who isn't Jewish who he really cares about.
 I was talking to him about this the other day and he said to me, "I'm looking at my checklist, and all the boxes are checked off.
 She's smart, funny, beautiful.
 It's just that she's in the wrong category."
-He went on to say, "How do I explain to my non-Jewish girlfriend that I, a non-practicing Jew who practically lives for bacon, wants to have a Jewish family?
+He went on to say, "How do I explain to my girlfriend that I, a non-practicing Jew who practically lives for bacon, wants to have a Jewish family?
 How do I justify that?"
 It's such a good question, because it encompasses so much more than what he is asking.

 Even if we could create a Jewish community that would welcome Jon and his girlfriend, because it was important to him to have a Jewish family, it's still not clear that this would be enough.
 How would his parents feel?
 How would her parents, her pastor, her siblings feel?
 As much as I'd like to think it doesn't matter, the alarming number of anecdotes I've heard about Christian grandparents secretly baptizing their Jewish grandchildren speaks for itself.
 (My own paternal grandmother tried to baptize me in the kitchen sink.)